Interpreting 95 GeV di-photon/$b\bar{b}$ excesses as a lightest Higgs boson of the MRSSM: Confronting with experimental observations

 In Tab.\ \ref{tab:BMP} we list masses of selected BSM particles.
 The two light states in our setup which are in danger of being excluded by direct searches at the LHC are the lightest $\rho^+$ chargino, right handed staus and squarks.
 The remaining, collider relevant states (including MRSSM specific ones like Dirac gluinos or color octet scalars) were chosen to be heavy as their masses do not influence observables we are interested in this work.

 Collider limits from direct production of BSM particles at the LHC were checked with \texttt{SModelS} (analysis database v2.3.0, official) using output provided by \texttt{micrOMEGAs}.\footnote{We use \texttt{SModelS} settings closely following the default settings provided by \texttt{micrOMEGAs}.
-In particular, we do not combine signal regions (SRs) for a given analysis, reporting only the strongest exclusions.
-Turning this option on increases runtime by few orders of magnitude, making it unfeasible for scans.
+In particular, we do not combine signal regions (SRs) for a given analysis (see Ref.~\cite{Alguero:2020grj} for a description of this feature), reporting only the strongest exclusions.
+Turning this option on increases runtime by few orders of magnitude, making it problematic for scans.
 Combining signal regions would put BMP7 slightly above the 95\% exclusion (with observed $r_{95}=1.07$ as apposed to $0.86$, cf. Tab.~\ref{tab:ht}).
-Such combination has no effect on BMP8.}
+Such combination increases mostly only the lower limit on $\mu_u$, and as such has no effect on BMP8.}

 As shown in Fig.\ \ref{fig:smodels_BMP7_muU_M1}, there is a lower limit on $\mu_u$ of around 500 GeV, making it low enough to allow the values of $\mu_u$ necessary for a correct DM relic density.
 In Sec.\ \ref{sec:DM} we have determined the first generation squark masses needed in the case of $\mu_u \sim 650$ GeV.
 Such masses are currently slightly above the current experimental limit, as shown in Fig. \ref{fig:smodels_BMP7_M1_msq}.
 We note that the limits in Fig.\ \ref{fig:smodels_BMP7_M1_msq} are stronger than actually needed, as we assumed there that all masses of first 2 generation squarks ($m_Q$, $m_D$, $m_U$) are equal.
 In reality, as can be seen in Tab.~\ref{tab:BMP}, we require that only some of them are small.